JW00A/trading_bot/README.md

 If not, navigate to the correct folder using: cd path/to/your/project

-You can copy the folder path by right‑clicking the directory in your file explorer and selecting Copy as path If running through cmd and not bash, first change the directory if it's different from C: by typing the name of the driver, e.g. E:
+You can copy the folder path by right‑clicking the directory in your file explorer and selecting Copy as path.
+If running through cmd and not bash, first change the directory if it's different from C: by typing the name of the driver, e.g. E:.